 Combining VR Fighting with Real Robot as Opponent

-Nowadays, you can play the fighting or martial art games in VR where you can play it alone by yourself.
+Nowadays, you can play the VR fighting or martial art games in virtual reality where you can play it alone by yourself.
 Unfortunately, playing alone does not make it feel real because you don’t feel the impact on your body or face.
 The most that you can get is the vibration on your controllers or perhaps the body pad with stimulator.
 But, imagine one day if you can feel the real punches and kicks on your body while having martial art tournament in VR.
 Well, the day is coming guys 🙂

 Recently on 14th May 2019, James Bruton announced his work together with University of Portsmouth student where they create a VR fighting environment complete with a real robot.
 The robot will react by fighting you too by mimicking the action of your opponents in the game.
 At this moment, it is only limited to the punching action.
 Perhaps, the kicking part is save for the future release 🙂